chanzuckerberg/cellxgene/README.md

 `cellxgene` is still very much in development, and we've love to include the community as we plan new features to work on.
 We are thinking about working on the following features over the next 3-12 months.
 If you are interested in updates, want to give feedback, want to contribute, or have ideas about other features we should work on, please [contact us](#help-and-contact)

-- **Visualizaling spatial metadata** Image-based transcriptomics methods also generate large cell by gene matrices, alongside rich metadata about spatial location; we would like to render this information in `cellxgene`.
+- **Visualizaling spatial metadata** Image-based transcriptomics methods also generate large cell by gene matrices, alongside rich metadata about spatial location; we would like to render this information in `cellxgene`
 - **Visualizing trajectories** Trajectory analyses infer progression along some ordering or pseudotime; we would like `cellxgene ` to render the results of these analyses when they have been performed
-- **Deploy to web**  Many projects release public data browser websites  alongside their publicatons; we would like to make it easy for anyone to deploy `cellxgene` to a custom URL with their own dataset that they own and operate.
+- **Deploy to web**  Many projects release public data browser websites  alongside their publicatons; we would like to make it easy for anyone to deploy `cellxgene` to a custom URL with their own dataset that they own and operate
 - **HCA Integration** The [Human Cell Atlas](https://humancellatlas.org) is generating a large corpus of single-cell expression data and will make it available through the Data Coordination Platform; we would like `cellxgene` to be one of several different portals for browsing these data

 ## contributing